MSofer-gif/AI-Assisted-FPGA-Pulse-Measurement/README.md

 # AI-Driven FPGA Pulse Measurement System

-**A high-precision, real-time digital pulse measurement system implemented on an Intel MAX 10 FPGA (DE10-Lite board)[cite: 1, 2].
-This project blends concurrent Verilog hardware logic with C-based software running on a Nios II soft-core processor, developed extensively using AI-driven debugging methodologies[cite: 1].**
+**A high-precision, real-time digital pulse measurement system implemented on an Intel MAX 10 FPGA (DE10-Lite board).
+This project blends concurrent Verilog hardware logic with C-based software running on a Nios II soft-core processor, developed extensively using AI-driven debugging methodologies.**

-**Developers:** Moshe Simha Sofer & Yehonatan Ilan[cite: 1, 2]
-**Institution:** Tel Aviv University, The Iby and Aladar Fleischman Faculty of Engineering[cite: 1, 2]
+**Developers:** Moshe Simha Sofer & Yehonatan Ilan **Institution:** Tel Aviv University, The Iby and Aladar Fleischman Faculty of Engineering

 ---

 ## 📖 Project Overview

-Measuring digital signals with high precision in real-time is a critical requirement in embedded control systems[cite: 1].
-Traditional Microcontroller Units (MCUs) often struggle with strict real-time constraints due to software execution delays, interrupt latency, and sequential processing jitter[cite: 1].
+Measuring digital signals with high precision in real-time is a critical requirement in embedded control systems.
+Traditional Microcontroller Units (MCUs) often struggle with strict real-time constraints due to software execution delays, interrupt latency, and sequential processing jitter.

-This project provides a robust solution by leveraging the parallel processing power of FPGA logic for critical time-counting operations, combined with the flexibility of an embedded Nios II processor for data management and UI[cite: 1].
-The system operates on a 50MHz clock, achieving exact 1ms measurement resolution[cite: 1].
-A unique aspect of this development process was the heavy integration of Generative AI throughout the RTL design and physical debugging phases to bridge the gap between theoretical logic and physical hardware behavior[cite: 1].
+This project provides a robust solution by leveraging the parallel processing power of FPGA logic for critical time-counting operations, combined with the flexibility of an embedded Nios II processor for data management and UI.
+The system operates on a 50MHz clock, achieving exact 1ms measurement resolution.
+A unique aspect of this development process was the heavy integration of Generative AI throughout the RTL design and physical debugging phases to bridge the gap between theoretical logic and physical hardware behavior.

 ## ✨ Key Features

-* **High-Precision Timing:** Hardware-level clock cycle counting driven by the FPGA's 50MHz oscillator[cite: 1].
-A custom prescaler divides the clock to generate exact 1ms ticks, ensuring precision without software overhead[cite: 1].
+* **High-Precision Timing:** Hardware-level clock cycle counting driven by the FPGA's 50MHz oscillator.
+A custom prescaler divides the clock to generate exact 1ms ticks, ensuring precision without software overhead.
 * **Dual Operation Modes:**
-  * *Normal Stopwatch Mode:* Measures pulses triggered by physical push-buttons (`KEY[0]`/`KEY[1]`) or a level-detected switch (`SW[9]`)[cite: 1].
+  * *Normal Stopwatch Mode:* Measures pulses triggered by physical push-buttons (`KEY[0]`/`KEY[1]`) or a level-detected switch (`SW[9]`).
-  * *Stack Memory Mode:* A software-managed circular buffer stores the last 10 measurements, allowing the user to browse history via an external LCD[cite: 1].
+  * *Stack Memory Mode:* A software-managed circular buffer stores the last 10 measurements, allowing the user to browse history via an external LCD.
-* **Rich User Interface:** Real-time cascaded BCD 7-segment display for live counting, coupled with an external 16x2 UART LCD (operating at 9600 Baud) for detailed status, timeout errors, and memory readouts[cite: 1, 2].
+* **Rich User Interface:** Real-time cascaded BCD 7-segment display for live counting, coupled with an external 16x2 UART LCD (operating at 9600 Baud) for detailed status, timeout errors, and memory readouts.
 * **Audio Feedback (PWM):** A custom hardware speaker module controlled by the Nios II processor generates specific frequencies (square waves) corresponding to system events (e.g., success tones, overflow warnings, and classical melodies)[cite: 1, 2, 7, 11].
-* **Fast Test Mode:** A dedicated hardware switch (`SW[3]`) accelerates the counting and display speed by 5x to allow rapid functional verification of long-duration measurements (up to the 5-minute timeout limit)[cite: 1, 2].
+* **Fast Test Mode:** A dedicated hardware switch (`SW[3]`) accelerates the counting and display speed by 5x to allow rapid functional verification of long-duration measurements (up to the 5-minute timeout limit).

 ---

 ## 🏗️ System Architecture

-The architecture follows a Top-Down modular design, distinctly separating time-critical hardware tasks from software-level data processing[cite: 1].
+The architecture follows a Top-Down modular design, distinctly separating time-critical hardware tasks from software-level data processing.

 [כאן יש להעלות תמונה: "איור 8 - מבנה המערכת" מתוך ספר הפרויקט `book_3422.docx` בעמוד 10, או משקופית 5 במצגת `Final_final_pres_3422.pdf`]

 ### 1. Hardware Layer (Verilog RTL)
-* **Debouncers & Edge Detectors:** Mechanical switches generate contact bounce—a rapid sequence of voltage spikes[cite: 1].
+* **Debouncers & Edge Detectors:** Mechanical switches generate contact bounce—a rapid sequence of voltage spikes.
 Custom saturating-counter debouncers were implemented: 1.31ms delay for buttons (producing a single-cycle pulse) and a 1ms stable-level verification for switches[cite: 1, 6].
 * **Finite State Machine (FSM):** The central control unit featuring three main states: `IDLE`, `RUN`, and `DONE`[cite: 1, 8].
 It manages the flow of the measurement, enforces input mode-locking, and controls the measurement counters[cite: 1, 8].
 * **Measurement Unit:** Contains the 32-bit counter and relies on two critical synchronization mechanisms to bridge the fast hardware and the slower software domains:
   * **Shadow Register:** Captures the final counter value immediately when the pulse ends, preventing race conditions before the Nios II processor reads the data[cite: 1, 10].